Have you been diagnosed with arthritis and do you want to prevent it?

 Your Body Weight:

 Your knees have to support your body weight.
 Being overweight or obese can take a real toll on them.
 If you’re just 10 pounds overweight, the force on your knee as you take each step increases by 30 to 60 pounds.
 Overweight women are almost four times as likely to get knee osteoarthritis as women of a healthy weight are.
 Diet and exercise can bring your weight into a healthier range.
-Feel free to see our naturopath to aid with weight reduction!

 Not only takes the stress of excess weight off your joints.
 It also strengthens the muscles around the joints, which protects them from wear and tear.
 To maximize the benefits of your exercise program, alternate aerobic activities such as walking or swimming with strengthening exercises.
 Also add in some stretching to maintain your flexibility and range of motion.
 Discuss the best exercise options with Dr. Barbara Rodwin to aid with your joints, muscles, tendons, and ligaments!
 Everyone is different with what they can and cannot do based on their body types.